Thinklab-SJTU/Awesome-LLM4EDA/README.md

 9. LLM for SoC Security: A Paradigm Shift
 10. The Power of Large Language Models for Wireless Communication System Development: A Case Study on FPGA Platform
 11. A Deep Learning Framework for Verilog Autocompletion Towards Design and Verification Automation
+12. SpecLLM: Exploring Generation and Review of VLSI Design Specification with Large Language Model